 The relative shortage of Irish sources makes every record linking a name to a place useful.
 One of the obscure sources which can be used are the Grand Jury Presentments.
 Grand Juries were the forerunners of the modern County Councils.
 They were a panel of major landowners established in each county to make decisions on legal and other matters.
-Although originally responsible only for the Justice system, but this was gradually expanded to commissioning of local public works, i.e. building of roads and bridges, and maintenance of public buildings (infirmaries, courthouses, jails etc).
+Although originally responsible only for the Justice system, their remit was gradually expanded to commissioning of local public works, i.e. building of roads and bridges, and maintenance of public buildings (infirmaries, courthouses, jails etc).
 It funded these works by means of a county tax on land, known as a cess or ‘rates’.
 Catholics could not legally serve on grand juries until 1793, and even after this date the jury lists were still predominantly Protestant.
 They met in spring and summer, just after the regular Assizes (local court) sessions.
-In these sessions they would hear ‘presentments’, i.e. proposals for grants for the construction or maintenance of roads and bridges etc; and they would also hear consider and approve payments to public officials for services rendered.
-The family history relevance of these documents is that (a) the proposals usually include the names of proposed contractors and (in some counties) the names of the persons providing services (see example from Dublin above) ; and (b) on occasion, they specify the work to be done by reference to the property of individuals.
+In these sessions they would hear ‘presentments’, i.e. proposals for grants for the construction or maintenance of roads and bridges etc; and they would also consider and approve payments to public officials or tradesmen for services rendered.
+The family history relevance of these documents is that (a) the proposals usually include the names of proposed contractors and (in some counties) the names of the persons providing services (see example from Dublin in Figure 1 below) ; and (b) on occasion, they specify the work to be done by reference to the property of individuals.
 For example ‘to build a bridge over the river Lingane at Maurice Shea’s house’ or ‘to repair .. the mail coach road.. between Timothy Duggan’s ditch and Thomas Butler’s gate, all in the townland of Ballydrihid’ (Both from Limerick Grand Jury Presentments of 1831).
 These references usually include not only approved projects, but also those proposed, but not approved, for funding.

 There was widespread corruption in the Grand Juries.
 As the members were local landowners, many sought to enhance the value of their estates by building walls, roads or bridges which made their properties more accessible or functional, but which were of little public benefit.
 Accounts of garden and demesne walls being built using public money are in the report of an 1827 Select Committee which investigated the system.
 A side-effect was that few roads or bridges were built in the more remote or wild parts of certain counties (e.g. Mayo or Kerry) in which there were few resident local gentry.
 To add to this, the landowners would themselves submit proposals to conduct work, often fronted by one of their staff.
 They would then contract their tenants to do the work and allow the payment against their rents.
 The system was effectively ended in 1898.
 The group in the illustration above shows the members of the last Grand Jury in Donegal.

 - KINGSTON, Earl; MONTGOMERY, Thomas; O’CALLAGHAN, Daniel; DONOHOE, John: to build a bridge of one arch over the river Barabee, on the road from Hospital to Clogheen, between the townlands of Skeheenarinky & Barabee